The ruins of Lesnes Abbey are described as a 'hidden treasure in the heart of suburban London'. The Abbey was founded by Richard de Luci in 1178.

 Finding Lesnes Abbey

 Lesnes Abbey is situated off the B213, around eight miles from Junction 2 of the M25.
-The site is just a ten minute walk from Abbey Wood Rail Station and is well serviced by local buses which stop nearby.
-See the map for more information.
+The site is just a ten-minute walk from Abbey Wood Rail Station and is well serviced by local buses which stop nearby.